lhadata/Credit-Risk-Analytics/README.md

 # Credit-Risk-Analysis
-A data analytics project analyzing credit risk for Nova Bank.
+A data analysis project analyzing credit risk for Nova Bank.
 The goal is to identify loan default patterns, understand borrower behaviors, and optimize lending decisions to balance financial risk with credit accessibility across the US, UK, and Canada.

 ## 📊 Khám phá Dữ liệu & Business Insights (Power BI)